 A study is underway to learn more about juvenile salmon and steelhead recolonizing the White Salmon River basin.
-This year, like in 2016, a rotary screw trap for fisheries research will be installed on the lower river from late March to May or June.
-Flows permitting, the trap will be installed prior to the end of March.
+In spring of 2016 and 2017 a rotary screw trap for fisheries research was installed on the lower river from late March to June.

-Boaters should use extreme caution near the trap.
-The trap will be located on river left, at river mile 1.4 near the “White Salmon ponds,” which are old, cement, fish-rearing raceways.
+The trap was located at river mile 1.4 near the “White Salmon ponds,” which are old, cement, fish-rearing raceways.
 The site is about 0.6 miles downstream of the Powerhouse and Old Skamania Bridge, also called the Burnt Bridge.
 Warning signs have been installed upstream of the trap location to alert boaters.

-The fish trap will be used by the U.S. Geological Survey to monitor migrant juvenile salmon and steelhead.
+The fish trap was used by the U.S. Geological Survey to monitor migrant juvenile salmon and steelhead.
 This work is part of broader assessment of recolonization of the White Salmon River by salmon and steelhead after the historic removal of Condit Dam.